Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 This document's contents include:
 - intstruction and scripts to run NIPMAP on the myeloma images
-- comparison and interpretation of the method output & conclusions
+- interpretation of the method output & conclusions

 This README file bases on the original [NIPMAP GitHub repository](https://github.com/jhausserlab/NIPMAP/tree/main) and [publication](https://www.nature.com/articles/s41467-023-42878-z) by El Marrahi et al. 2023

-## Index

 ## Method description